100 Notable alumni of

 -

-Jimmy Butler III is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-Nicknamed "Jimmy Buckets", he is a six-time NBA All-Star, a four-time All-NBA Team honoree, a five-time NBA All-Defensive Team honoree, and an Olympic gold medalist, having won a gold medal in 2016.
-He played one year of college basketball for Tyler Junior College before transferring to Marquette University.
+Jimmy Butler III is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+Nicknamed "Jimmy Buckets", he is a six-time NBA All-Star, a five-time All-NBA Team member, and a five-time NBA All-Defensive Team member.
+He won a gold medal as a member of the 2016 U.S. Olympic team.

 -